-19. FLAGS AND ANTHEMS
+18. FLAGS AND ANTHEMS

-19.1.
-During The Competition, the Concacaf flag, and the national flags of the PMAs shall be flown inside the stadium at every match.
+18.1.
+During The Competition, the Concacaf flag and the national flags of the PMAs shall be flown inside the stadium at every match.
 In addition, a ceremonial procession of flags onto the pitch will take place, followed by the entry of the teams as the Concacaf anthem is being played, according to Concacaf's prematch protocol.
-The national anthems of the two PMAs (maximum 90 seconds each, no lyrics permitted) shall be played after the teams have lined up.
+The national anthems of the two (2) PMAs (maximum 90 seconds each, no lyrics permitted) shall be played after the teams have lined up.

-20. TICKETING
+19. TICKETING

-- 20.1.
-Concacaf responsible for all match ticketing during The Competition and shall manage the ticketing operations in a manner that meets all applicable security and safety standards.
-It shall set aside a minimum of 50 Category A complimentary tickets any additional tickets to be fixed by mutual agreement and in writing of complimentary and purchasable tickets for the participating associations.
-At least five representatives from the visiting Associations shall be provided with access to the VIP tribune for their match.
-The Participating Association shall inform Concacaf in writing no later than 60 days before the match of the total number of tickets requested for the match.
-If there is failure to submit request before the deadline, Concacaf will not be held responsible to grant additional request. - 20.1.1.
-The purchasable tickets must be collected and paid for at least thirty (30) days prior to the start of the competition.
+- 19.1.
+The HMA is responsible for all match ticketing during The Competition and shall manage the ticketing operations in a manner that meets all applicable security and safety standards.
+It shall set aside a minimum of fifty (50) Category A complimentary tickets any additional tickets to be fixed by mutual agreement and in writing of complimentary and purchasable tickets for the visiting associations.
+At least five (5) representatives from the visiting Associations shall be seated in the VIP tribune for their match.
+The visiting Association shall inform Concacaf and the HMA in writing no later than fifteen (15) days before the match of the total number of tickets requested for the match.
+If there is failure to submit request before the deadline, the HMA will not be held responsible to grant additional request. - 19.2.
+The HMA shall agree to provide to Concacaf, upon request and free of charge, the number of complementary tickets and suites (where applicable) as stipulated in the Commercial Regulations ten (10) business days prior any home match. - 19.3.
+All ticket designs must be pre-approved by Concacaf.
+The Association must work with Concacaf to make sure their ticketing systems comply with this requirement and must inform Concacaf if there are any potential issues as soon as these are identified. - 19.4.
+Concacaf reserves the right to require terms and conditions to be included in the match tickets in addition to the terms and conditions by the HMA, during The Competition.